This component provides extensive textures support.

 Scene.Attributes.MagnificationFilter which by default are nice

 See glViewImage features for the full list of 2D image formats we can handle.
-See lower on this page for details about DDS format support.

 Surface (DDS) image format is supported.
 This format allows to store textures